Our Shipping page has pricelists that divide the world into 4 zones.

 Your tastebuds also 'wear out' with age so your taste changes from child to adulthood.

 Bear in mind that reading taste reviews (positive or negative) as a buying guide can be misleading – as your taste will be unique to you and influenced by your mood, what you are doing when you drink tea and even the time of day will play a part in whether you love a particular flavour or not.
-Not only that, but some people add honey or sugar and milk to their teas, which you may not do – so taking taste advice from anyone else is dubious at best.
+Not only that, but some people add honey or sugar and milk to their teas, which you may not do, and the water used in different regions varies a lot – so taking taste advice from anyone else is dubious at best.

 Keep an open mind and we strongly recommend that you taste all of our flavours at least once.
 We developed an innovative Pick 'n Mix for this very purpose – it's an affordable way for you to sample as little as 1 serving of each flavour and not have to buy bigger pack sizes to start with.
 Our Pick 'n Mix even has a built-in discounter so the more you pick, the more you save.